Rising-Cloud-Examples/bp-python-task/README.md

 # bp-python
 This is part of the Rising Cloud Boilerplate Repositories.
-The purpose of `bp-python` and other boilerplate repositories is to quickly get applications running on Rising Cloud, without having to worry about any of the basic configuration that is required.
+The purpose of `bp-python-task` and other boilerplate repositories is to quickly get applications running on Rising Cloud, without having to worry about any of the basic configuration that is required.

 The boilerplate is functional out of the box.
 If you follow the steps under the "Using this Boilerplate Repository" without making any changes, you will